 Keep your students in the know on timely economic issues with the Page One Economics Classroom Edition and Page One Economics Focus on Finance.
 Each newsletter provides a simple, short overview of a current economic event that offers students an opportunity to use close reading strategies.
 The Teacher’s Guide includes student questions and a teacher answer key, plus additional resources and lesson ideas for classroom, extra credit, or make-up assignments.

 Go to the Page One Economics website to view the Newsletter »

-Subscribe to email alert for Page One Economics Classroom Edition and other St. Louis Fed economics and personal finance education resources.
+Subscribe to email alert for Page One Economics Classroom Edition and updates to other St. Louis Fed economics and personal finance education resources.

 • January - Would a Gold Standard Brighten Economic Outcomes?